 Added this speedometer has actually everything onboard, what can the conversion of a Cuore L201 (E-carburetor) to Cuore L501 technology (fuel injection system, possibly Euro 2 emission standard) is required, as these TR-XX speedometer already on the sensor and signal conditioning for the EFI own control unit.

 Nevertheless, one can use as a tachometer with a standard production Cuore L201 with E carburetor.

 The conversion is relatively simple:

 1 you need a hazard warning symbol (eg from a speedometer of Daihatsu Applause) and must replace this with the catalyst overheating icon.
 This overheating warning symbol is used only in Japan and can therefore be exchanged for Europe.

 2 Do you have to change the wiring harness connector from the TR-XX speedometer.
 For this you only need a screwdriver Precision Engineering (1mm or less), because you can then remove the individual plug-in multi-connector contacts.
 Then the multi-plugs are plugged back together again in the correct order.

 3 On the back of a small tachometer conversion must be done so that the warning indicator icon behave properly.
 How to create the image of me, the tracks must be cut by 3 small incisions and then 3 cables (In the picture in blue) soldered.

 Especially when soldering you should already have some experience, that’s not the thin films are destroyed.

 Good luck with the conversion.

-(Note I take not credit nor liablity for this.
+(Note I take no credit nor liablity for this info.
 If you wrote it please let me know so I can acknowledge you.
 This was found during a hard drive clean up.).